Blog post titles can make or break your career in online business.

 Here are some examples:

-• Shock value
+- Shock value

 Two titles that have worked really well for me personally are Why I Hate Copyblogger which was published on Copy blogger itself and an email I sent with the subject Goodbye Old Friend about switching to my new responsive theme.
 Both caused a big stir, but had the downside of a bit of negative feedback for scaring people!
-Note that these don’t address all of our criteria.
+Note that these dont address all of our criteria. - Scarcity

 Human beings are hardwired to minimise loss and as such using a title that indicates that readers are already losing something, or that there is a limited amount of something available to them can be incredibly effective.
-My most effective example of this is probably Why Blogging is a Waste of Time because so many of the readers were already heavily involved in blogging.
+My most effective example of this is probably Why Blogging is a Waste of Time because so many of the readers were already heavily involved in blogging. - Time sensitivity

-Time sensitivity is closely related to scarcity – if there is a limited amount of time available people will be more likely to act.
+Time sensitivity is closely related to scarcity if there is a limited amount of time available people will be more likely to act.
 My favorite example of this is from Glen who actually uses that phrase in the title Time Sensitive: How to Reach 100,000,000 Unique Visitors in Just 6 Months.
-If you don’t feel compelled to click this link you might actually need to see a doctor.
-Another big example from this week is the article Google Search is About to Make a Major Change.
+If you dont feel compelled to click this link you might actually need to see a doctor.
+Another big example from this week is the article Google Search is About to Make a Major Change. - Exclusivity

 Sticking to our biological needs, humans really love being part of something exclusive.
 We can see this awful ego in action all over the place with premium memberships; the clubs and groups you join when you buy a Porsche, for example.
-Even just hinting at something exclusive can be very powerful as I was happy to see in my post REVEALED: 19 Things to Know Before You Start a Blog which has been a big post for me.
+Even just hinting at something exclusive can be very powerful as I was happy to see in my post REVEALED: 19 Things to Know Before You Start a Blog which has been a big post for me. - Fear and anxiety

 Titles that communicate an extraordinary amount of value often do really well, especially if the article itself actually follow through with the promise.
 I tried to do this with a post called My 9,381-Word Guide on How to Start a Blog and Dominate Your Niche.
 It took a long time to write but the results have been pretty good.
 In my opinion Glen is the king of these types of titles with examples like How 3 Guys Made Over $10,000,000 Last Year Without a Single Backlink.

 These are just some very basic examples.
-I’ll try to give you a few more tactics towards the end of the post in case you want to go deeper on how to work these motivations into your title and headline writing.
+Ill try to give you a few more tactics towards the end of the post in case you want to go deeper on how to work these motivations into your title and headline writing.

 5. Keep your title in view and constantly tighten it